Justbigmack/challenge/README.md

 - No one is really protected from that, but a better solution might have been starting with the calendar and working things out with dummy data all the way to the working prototype.
 Instead I ended up with something that is in a non-working state.
 The API of this calendar was not as clear as I expected.
 - Write tests as I go.
 I was focusing on building the app out, but considering that I didn't get far and wrote 0 tests doesn't show me from a good side.
 I was trying to get the prototype to work and write tests later (I can write them, I didn't avoid them on purpose)

-# Feedback about the challenge itself
+# Feedback about the challenge

 - It is not really clear what the deliverable.
 It says that you don't need to build Backend for this task, but there is no BE endpoints in the task and there is no link to it, so you kind of have to build the BE(in a FE manner) to be able to do anything at all
 - One needs more time to complete this task.
 Perhaps the purpose of this task is to put you in unrealistic time constraints and see how you work under that pressure.
 In that case, it fulfilled its purpose.